harsshitha1708-source/predictive-modeling-customer-churn/README.md

 # Predictive Modeling Using Machine Learning

 ## Customer Churn Prediction

 ### 📌 Project Overview

-This project focuses on predicting customer churn using supervised machine learning techniques.
+This project implements a supervised machine learning model to predict whether a telecom customer is likely to churn.

-The objective is to predict whether a telecom customer is likely to leave the company based on demographic, service, contract, and billing information.
+The model uses customer demographic, service, contract, and billing information to make predictions.

+The project demonstrates the complete machine learning workflow, including data preprocessing, model training, prediction, and performance evaluation.

+---

-### 🎯 Objective
+## 🎯 Objective

 The main objectives of this project are:

 - Analyze customer churn data
 - Clean and preprocess the dataset
+- Handle missing values
-- Convert categorical variables into numerical features
+- Convert categorical data into numerical features
-- Build a machine learning classification model
+- Train a machine learning classification model
 - Predict customer churn
 - Evaluate model performance
-- Visualize the results using a confusion matrix and ROC curve
+- Visualize predictions using a confusion matrix and ROC curve

+---

-### 📊 Dataset
+## 📊 Dataset

+The project uses the Telco Customer Churn dataset.

-The dataset contains telecom customer information including:
+The dataset contains:

+- 7,043 customer records
+- 21 columns
-- Customer demographics
+- Customer demographic information
-- Tenure
-- Phone and internet services
-- Online security and support
+- Services used by customers
 - Contract information
-- Payment method
+- Payment information
-- Monthly charges
+- Monthly and total charges
-- Total charges
-- Churn status
+- Customer churn status

-The dataset contains 7,043 customer records and 21 columns.

-### 🤖 Machine Learning Algorithm

-The project uses:

-**Random Forest Classifier**

-Random Forest is an ensemble machine learning algorithm that combines multiple decision trees to make predictions.
+### Target Variable

+The target variable is:

+`Churn`

+Where:

+- `Yes` → Customer churned
+- `No` → Customer stayed

+---

-### 🔧 Technologies Used
+## 🛠️ Technologies Used

 - Python
 - Pandas